Haitamelimami/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the alphabet in lowercase program that prints all single digit numbers of base 10 starting from 0 program that prints all single digit numbers of base 10 starting from 0
+program that prints the alphabet in lowercase program that prints all single digit numbers of base 10 starting from 0 program that prints all single digit numbers of base 10 starting from 0 program that prints the lowercase alphabet in reverse